MrSquid25/SLAE/Assignment 4/README.md

     print shell2 + "0xf0,0xf0" #Marker to finish the decoder

-  2) PoC with using execve-stack as the shellcode to encode with your schema and execute.
+  2) PoC with using execve-stack as the shellcode to encode.

    * The shellcode to be used is the one obtained from the execve-stack binary.

     nasm -f elf32 -o execve.o execve.nasm
     ld -o execve execve.o
     objdump -d ./execve|grep '[0-9a-f]:'|grep -v 'file'|cut -f2 -d:|cut -f1-6 -d' '|tr -s ' '|tr '\t' ' '|sed 's/ $//g'|sed 's/ /\\x/g'|paste -d '' -s |sed 's/^/"/'|sed 's/$/"/g'

+   3) Create the nasm decoder.

-   * The resultant code must be passed to Mirror_Encoder.py where is "mirrored".
+   * The shellcode obtained in the earlier step, must be passed to Mirror_Encoder.py where is "mirrored".

    * Now, we have the shellcode to inject into the Mirror_decoder.nasm